 The book of Acts is also an edge-of-your-seat story.
 It’s a story that turned the world upside down, two thousand years ago.
 It began with one person, and over the course of just one generation that one person’s life affected the whole known world.
 This is the continuing account of how God came to earth as a human being, Jesus of Nazareth, to remedy the earth’s greatest need, restoration and reconciliation with God, and the power to live a new life that would continue into eternity with the Lord.

 Jesus’ world was not much different than ours today.
 It was a world in which there was no place for one true God.
 Instead people worshiped a multitude of multiple gods.
 Many were mostly just socially religious.
 Some of the cultures of that day were downright brutal.
 And people were just as plagued with high crime, random violence, sex trafficking, wide-spread sexual ambiguity, resentment against authority, a sense of self-centered entitlement, a wide gulf between the wealthy and the poor, restlessness and discontent, emptiness, despair, and fear.

-And into this troubled world came Jesus, a real man, but also God Himself.
+And into this troubled world came Jesus, a real person, but also God.

 Luke, being Greek, was a well-educated physician of some standing.
 He was learned in the classical Hellenistic style and an accomplished writer.
 Apparently, he enjoyed a certain measure of wealth and reputation in his society because he had become friends with a fairly well-known government leader named Theophilus.

 Luke wanted to give Theophilus an account of Jesus’ life and continuing ministry as risen Lord, so he sent his friend a two-volume chronicle which today is found in two books of the Christian Testament: the Gospel of Luke, and the Acts of the Apostles.